 What is the relation between our perceptions and the world that exists independent of us?
-This question has puzzled philosophers at least since Plato and remains puzzling to this day.
-Advances in understanding human visual perception and the human visual system have helped to sharpen this question and to provide the basis for rigorous experiments that constrain our ideas.
+This question has puzzled philosophers at least since Plato, and remains puzzling to this day.
+Advances in understanding human visual perception and the human visual system have helped to sharpen this question and to provide rigorous experiments that constrain our ideas.
 The question can now be posed as follows: What is the relationship between brain activity and conscious experience?

-Vision researchers are now studying many neural correlates of consciousness.
-Detailed information about conscious visual experiences and their neural correlates may enable neuroscientists to fashion a scientifically rigorous theory (Blackmore, 2012).
-I have already mentioned the correlations between neural activity in V8 and conscious color experiences, neural activity in V5 and conscious motion experiences, and neural activity in the FFA and conscious recognition of faces.
-These and other similar correlations are now being studied in great detail using brain-imaging techniques such as EEG, functional magnetic resonance imaging, positron emission tomography, and magnetoencephalography.
+Vision researchers are now studying many "neural correlates of consciousness," or NCCs.
+By getting detailed information about conscious visual experiences and their neural correlates, researchers hope to fashion a scientifically rigorous theory (Blackmore, 2003; Koch, 2004).
+We have already mentioned the correlations between neural activity in V8 and conscious color experiences, neural activity in V5 and conscious motion experiences, and neural activity in the FFA and conscious recognition of faces.
+These and other similar correlations are now being studied in great detail using brain-imaging techniques such as EEG, functional magnetic resonance imaging (fMRI), positron emission tomography (PET), and magnetoencephalography (MEG).

-This problem is fascinating in part because we do not yet have a single scientific theory that can explain how neural activity could cause, or be, conscious experiences.
-If you find this surprising, just consider what neural activity is: It is primarily various ions, such as sodium and potassium ions, passing through holes in neural membranes; it is various neurotransmitters, such as serotonin and dopamine, diffusing across synaptic clefts and binding to receptors.
+This is a fascinating problem, in part because we do not yet have a single scientific theory that can explain how neural activity could cause, or be, conscious experiences.
+This might be surprising.
+But to get a feel for the difficulty of this problem, just consider what neural activity is.
+It is primarily various ions, such as sodium and potassium ions, passing through holes in neural membranes; it is various neurotransmitters, such as serotonin and dopamine, diffusing across synaptic clefts and binding to receptors.
 How can ions running through holes or neurotransmitters diffusing through clefts cause, or be, my conscious experience of the smell of garlic or the sound of a flute?
-Why shouldn't such neural activity, whether of single neurons or interacting systems of neurons, go on without any conscious experiences at all?
-These difficult and open questions currently engage many vision researchers and neuroscientists (Koch 2012).
+Why shouldn't such neural activity, whether of single neurons or of interacting systems of neurons, go on without any conscious experiences at all?
+These are difficult and open questions that engage many vision researchers today.